Back to all blogs

 Introduction

-Have you ever sat in your GP’s surgery, describing a list of symptoms that feel as though they are pulling you under—exhaustion that a night’s sleep won't touch, thinning hair, or perhaps a sudden, unexplained shift in your mood—only to be told your "bloods are normal"?
-It is a frustratingly common experience for many people in the UK.
-Often, the standard approach involves a single marker called TSH, which may not always tell the whole story of how your thyroid is performing.
+Have you ever sat in your GP’s surgery describing symptoms like exhaustion, thinning hair, or mood shifts, only to be told your "bloods are normal"?
+In the UK, the standard approach often relies on a single marker called TSH, which may not tell the whole story.
+Knowing how often to check your thyroid is about understanding your own body’s rhythms and your specific condition.

 How Your Thyroid Works: The Body’s Thermostat